Astralea/weibo-discord-bot/README.md

   pip install -r requirements.txt
 ```

 3. Configure a `config.toml` file with your Weibo and Discord information.
-Please refer to `config_sample.toml` file and fill in your details.
+Please refer to `config_example.toml` file and fill in your details.

 4. Change the list `accounts` in `app.py` to reflect your changes in `config.toml` file.